The Blue Dragon Rises!

 Local Food and Farms

 The Tavern side of the project is run by GM Jason Sessions who recently returned to the island after 9 years on Kauai as Food and Beverage Director at the Westin in Princeville.
-The cuisine is presented by Chefs Craig Sharp and Carter Ciu and include some HUB PUB top-sellers (burger, fish and chips, caesar), new Dragon Balls, fish tacos, and several plant-based options.
+The cuisine is presented by Chefs Craig Sharp and Carter Ciu and includes some HUB PUB top-sellers (burger, fish and chips, Caesar salad), new Dragon Balls, fish tacos, and several plant-based options.
 Guests will eat off of compostable wares which will go back to the family Dragon Heart Farm and turned into worm food, then nutritious soil and fertilizers that then feed the fruit orchard which ends up in the cocktail syrups and the meals.
 Innovative water-saving techniques include less dishwashing, the kitchens chemical-free specialized steam cleaning, and an innovative men’s urinal with zero water usage.

 To help the mission of supporting island artists a varying nightly admission will directly feed into the production end of the “musiquarium” side of the club.
 The Musiquarium’s evening entertainment is booking up fast from now through February with owner Delphina Dorrance as the artistic director.
-George Webb Sound will be providing high quality audio/ visual expertise.
+George Webb Sound will be providing high-quality audio/ visual expertise.
 Entertainment will include eclectic and varied island musical acts, from Kohala’s own Grammy award-winning slack key guitarist John Keawe and other island-style favorites such as Nino Ka’ai, Tani Kaneao, Miki’ala, Mila, and North Shore Live.
-Friday and Saturdays have a dance-forward focus featuring rock, blues, funk, pop, country or salsa with acts like well-followed Lorenzo’s Army, Johnny Shot, Salsa Latinos, and the Tomi Isobe Blues Band.
+Friday and Saturdays have a dance-forward focus featuring rock, blues, funk, pop, country, or salsa with acts like well-followed Lorenzo’s Army, Johnny Shot, Salsa Latinos, and the Tomi Isobe Blues Band.
 Featured up-and coming-artists include Lucky Tongue, Sweet Misery, Drew Daniels Band, and DJ Maylan.
-Jazz acts booked so far are the Sarah Bethany Trio, Kukuau Jazz with Bub Pratt, Redwater Trio, the Castaways and the Tin Pan Alley Cats.
+Jazz acts booked so far are the Sarah Bethany Trio, Kukuau Jazz with Bub Pratt, Redwater Trio, the Castaways, and the Tin Pan Alley Cats.

 Blue Dragon’s History

-Back in 2016 during a jazz cabaret evening the Blue Dragon experienced a sinkhole in the parking lot which led to what was expected to be a temporary closure.
-Designing and permitting the new underground system had multiple layers of obstacles to work through so the the team also focused on offering a new venue to the community at the Kohala Village HUB.
+Back in 2016 during a jazz cabaret evening, the Blue Dragon experienced a sinkhole in the parking lot which led to what was expected to be a temporary closure.
+Designing and permitting the new underground system had multiple layers of obstacles to work through so the team also focused on offering a new venue to the community at the Kohala Village HUB.
 Manager Chris Scelza joined the team and helped the HUB PUB become a Kohala family-friendly staple, and then a “no-fault electrical” fire destroyed the Dorrance’s second restaurant in mid-March, 2019.
-While estimated to be two years for the HUB PUB rebuild, Kohala Village HUB INN reservations for rooms and suites, HUB learning center classes, programs and campus rentals continue at the nearly six-acre Kohala Village HUB in the heart of downtown Hawi, Hawaii.
+While estimated to be two years for the HUB PUB rebuild, Kohala Village HUB INN reservations for rooms and suites, HUB learning center classes, programs, and campus rentals continue at the nearly six-acre Kohala Village HUB in the heart of downtown Hawi, Hawaii.

 Alongside the business office and sound tech room on the second story of the Blue Dragon, Blue Dragon Bodywork has remained opened to date offers therapeutic “massage with aloha” to many repeat locals and tourists alike.
 Its new sister establishment is now open along Hawi town’s main street and is the HUB’s Kohala Village Bodywork; find more info and book online for each at kohalamassage.com.

-“As soon as the HUB PUB fire settled, we knew we had to continue to provide community gathering space, local farm and business support and especially employment for our team, so knew it was time to awaken the Blue Dragon and open Kohala Village Bodywork” says Delphina.
+“As soon as the HUB PUB fire settled, we knew we had to continue to provide community gathering space, local farm and business support, and especially employment for our team, so knew it was time to awaken the Blue Dragon and open Kohala Village Bodywork” says Delphina.
 This weekend is the culmination of what turned into six months of county compliance and permitting to reopen the Blue Dragon and “we just got the demo permit for the HUB PUB old Luke’s building a few days ago” adds Property Operations Manager Brain Kangas.

 Hour of Operation